 Warranty applicable for Raspberry Pi is only on manufacturing defects for 1 Year.

-Warranty will not cover, If the product is subject to misuse,short circuit on metal surfaces without protective case, tampering, static discharge, accident, water or fire damage, use of chemicals & soldered or altered in any way.
+- The product is subject to misuse, short circuit on metal surfaces without protective case, tampering, static discharge, accident, water, fire damage, use of chemicals & soldered or altered in any way.

 Customer has to contact us and our technical team will assist you regarding minor issues like corrupted EEPROM and other software issues.
 If it is not resolved we will get the product and tested.
 If the purchased date is above 15 Days, Customer has to take care of two way shipping and handling charges.
 Our technical team will inspect and decide if the product is eligible for replacement and as well as update you regarding this.